-Daikin Applied MQ108SP furnaces are split into two manifold sections, partioned as shown in Figure 186.
+The noted furnaces are split into two manifold sections.
 One furnace control board is supplied with this furnace model.
-The VB1285 control board controls the modulating Section A as well as the staged section B of the furnace manifold.
-The VB1285 board requires a 0-10VDC signal as well as a permissive dry contact.
-These connections can be made in Terminal Block 2 (TB-2).
-Furnace controls must sequenced in acending voltage signal to produce full turn down.
+The VB1285 control board simultaneously controls the modulating Section M and the staged Section S1 of the furnace manifold as shown in Figure 190.